cesarvr/blog/content/post/istio-2.md

     image: 172.30.1.1:5000/home/decorator # replace busybox, with the URL returned by oc get is.
 ```

-Also we need to change the port exposed by the pod to 8080, which is the port our "Proxy" container will use.
+Also we are interested in demonstrating that we can add our ambassador container without causing any problem to the main container.
+To keep its integrity we are going to leave the same port for the server and move the exposed port 8080.

 ```xml
 apiversion: v1